arman-sarraf/EnsembleCodeSample/README.md

 --------------------------------------------------------------------------------

-Personal Project Code Sample (Staff & Animals Registration System):
+Personal Project Code Sample (Staff & Animals Registration/Administration System):

 How to run the web-application: